Grief & Children

 Be Honest

 Tell the child the truth in terms that are appropriate to the child’s age.
-Do not keeep secrets.
-It is far better to hear the truth from a trusted adult, than another child or an acquaintance.
-When a child asks questions about death, answer the question honestly and directly, without discussing more detail than is needed.
+Do not keep secrets.
+Hearing the truth from a trusted adult rather than another child or acquaintance is far better.
+When a child asks questions about death, answer the question honestly and directly without discussing more detail than is needed.

 Be Concrete